Set a Mook to Kill a Mook

 - Averted in Odium - the enemies won't attack if their attack would hurt an ally (or themselves).
 Which means you can protect yourself from some wide-range attacks by standing next to an enemy (preferably a tranquilized or frozen one...)

-- In the 2005 King Kong games, you can get enemies to attack each other by manipulation of the food chain.
+- In Peter Jackson's King Kong: The Official Game of the Movie, you can get enemies to attack each other by manipulation of the food chain.
 If there's a number of different species in an area, then the larger ones will attack and kill the smaller ones.
 Megapedes are particularly prone to this, as they attack each other regardless of what the player does.